Ironw0lf/ubuntu_btrfs_install/README.md

 sudo mkfs.btrfs /dev/sda2
 ```
 4. Create BTRFS sub-volumes:
+You can create only @ and @home if you wish, Timeshift will be happy with that!
 ```
 # Mount BTRFS
 sudo mount /dev/sda2 /mnt

-# create sub-volume, you can create only @ and @home if you wish
+# create sub-volume
 sudo btrfs subvolume create /mnt/@ sudo btrfs subvolume create /mnt/@home sudo btrfs subvolume create /mnt/@var